olbeck/jab-replication/README.md

     -   got-eigen.Rdata - results of Game of Thrones network with eigenvector centrality

-    -   got-strength.Rdata - results of Game of Thrones network with strength centrality
+    -   got-strength.Rdata - results of Game of Thrones network with strength centrality and bootstrap samples (file is too large to push to GitHub)

     -   karate-distances.Rdata - results of simulation study with karate network

     -   pr-distances.Rdata -results of simulation study with Paul Revere network

+    -   trump-betweenness.Rdata - results of TrumpWorld network with betweenness centrality

+    -   trump-boot-samps.Rdata - bootstrap samples used in TrumpWorld simulations (too large to store on GitHub)

+    -   trump-degree.Rdata - results of TrumpWorld network with degree centrality

+    -   trump-eigen.Rdata - results of TrumpWorld network with eigenvector centrality

+Data set sources:

+-   Trump World: The orignal TrumpWorld data is from Buzzfeed News and can be found [here]([https://www.buzzfeednews.com/article/johntemplon/help-us-map-trumpworld).](https://www.buzzfeednews.com/article/johntemplon/help-us-map-trumpworld).) and is included in the [JaB package on GitHub](<https://github.com/olbeck/jab>)